awslabs/aws-cfn-control/README.md

 ...
 ```

-### Fill in parameter values by editing the cfnctl configuration file
+#### Edit the parameters file, and fill in values as needed

-In you home directory under ~/.cfnparams, you will find a parameters file that you can edit and relaunch with the new settings.
+In you home directory under ~/.cfnparam, you will find a parameters file that you can edit and relaunch with the new settings.
 Edit the configuration file as needed, if you see "<VALUE_NEEDED>", those values can not be null for successful stack luanch.

 ```
 [AWS-Config]